dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

 A keypad can be added to exactly *one* alarm system.

-&rarr; After pairing a keypad as sensor, it's automatically added to the default alarm system with id "1".

 * Keypads use the the alarm system PIN code (see [Update alarm system configuration](#updateconfig)), which is verified each time the keypad arms or disarms the alarm system.
 * If a valid PIN code is entered on the keypad, the alarm system's state changes according to the requested arm or disarm command.